wet-boew/GCWeb/méli-mélo/compilation-gelé/index-en.md

 These compilations are and must be considered obsolete and their use is strongly discouraged.

-If you need a feature from one of these frozen compilations, please contact the WET team via Github issues to initiate the discussion.
+If you need a feature from one of these frozen compilations, please contact the WET team via GitHub issues to initiate the discussion.

 The next step would be to relaunch the experimental feature in a new méli-mélo compilation and initiate the necessary work so that the functionality is integrated into GCWeb and accepted by the Digital Transformation Office (BTN) and/or the Secretariat of the Treasury Board (SCT).